cambert/SoFPGA-real_time_FPGA_image_processing/README.md

 *Goals:*
 - create an open framework for FPGA image creation
-- develop a platform which could be used for similar projects
+- develop a platform which could be re-used for similar projects
-- feed video stream into the FPGA, real-time object detection on output
+- I want to see this again - interface camera or feed a video stream into the FPGA, real-time object detection on output